nikolaushuber/ocaml_inets/README.md

 in the root of this repository.
 This will create a folder `results` holding all the images.
 You may have to first adapt the values in the beginning of `Makefile` to fit your particular processor.

+## License

+MIT.
+Benchmark inputs for inpla and HINet are under their own licenses, a copy is in the respective folder.

 ## Other interaction net projects

 - [inpla](https://github.com/inpla/inpla/), currently the most performant general interaction net evaluator